 Immunotherapy is covered under Medicare as a cancer treatment.
-Immunotherapy drugs such as Keytruda and Opdivo are typically covered under Medicare if the medications are deemed medically necessary.
-Expect to pay certain out-of-pocket costs for immunotherapy cancer treatment even if you are covered by Medicare.
+It is a biological therapy that uses materials from living organisms to address the cancer.
+Immunotherapy drugs, such as Keytruda and Opdivo, are typically covered under Medicare if the medications are deemed medically necessary.
+Additional out-of-pocket costs for immunotherapy cancer treatment vary from plan to plan.

 - Written by Terry Turner

 Terry Turner has more than 35 years of journalism experience, including covering benefits, spending and congressional action on federal programs such as Social Security and Medicare.
 He is a Certified Financial Wellness Facilitator through the National Wellness Institute and the Foundation for Financial Wellness and a member of the Association for Financial Counseling & Planning Education (AFCPE®).Read More

 Lee Williams is a professional writer, editor and content strategist with 10 years of professional experience working for global and nationally recognized brands.
 He has contributed to Forbes, The Huffington Post, SUCCESS Magazine, AskMen.com, Electric Literature and The Wall Street Journal.
 His career also includes ghostwriting for Fortune 500 CEOs and published authors.Read More

 Christian Worstell is a licensed health insurance agent and an established writer in the sector, with articles featured in Forbes, MarketWatch, WebMD and more.
 His work has positively impacted beneficiaries nationwide and empowers them to make strong health care decisions.Read More

 - This page features 10 Cited Research Articles